modernish/modernish/README.md

   long-form shell option by that name.
 * If *item* is any other letter or digit preceded by a single `-`, check if this shell has a short-form shell option by that character.
-* The `--cache` option runs all external modernish bug/quirk/feature tests that have not yet been run, causing the cache to be complete.
+* The `--cache` option runs all external modernish shell capability tests that have not yet been run, causing the cache to be complete.
 * The `--show` option performs a `--cache` and then outputs all the IDs of positive results, one per line.